MoMilllzz/Bootcamp-Homework---Aug-8th-/README.md

+What I did:
+Updated the colors
+Tried to use semantic HTML
+The Social Media tab works
+I added alt attributes to the img tags

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.